 - Come to the Graduate and Professional Schools Day sponsored by the Career Center every fall.
 Check the Programs and Events Schedule.

-Once you have decided to go to graduate school, the next step is to research and choose a select number of graduate schools to apply to.
-This can seem like an overwhelming process considering the number of schools to choose from.
+Once you have decided to go to graduate school, the next step is to research and choose a select number of graduate schools to apply.
+This process can seem overwhelming considering the number of schools from which to choose.
 The key is knowing where to obtain the information needed.

 Consult faculty members and individuals who have specialized in the discipline of your choice and have knowledge of the field.
 They may be able to refer you to graduate schools that they know of, answer questions about the strengths and weaknesses of the programs, admission requirements and refer you to resources that you can use.
 The staff at the college's career center is also an excellent resource and can assist you in this process from the beginning to the end.
 Check our alumni mentor database, some of whom may have graduated from a school that you are considering.